ArchipelagoMW/Archipelago/worlds/ff1/docs/multiworld_en.md

 ### Running Your Game and Connecting to the Client Program

-1. Open BizHawk 2.3.1 or higher and load your ROM OR click your ROM file if it is already associated with the extension `*.nes`
+1. Open EmuHawk 2.3.1 or higher and load your ROM OR click your ROM file if it is already associated with the extension `*.nes`
 2. Navigate to where you installed Archipelago, then to `data/lua`, and drag+drop the `connector_ff1.lua` script onto the main EmuHawk window.